-47 Cheyenne River Sioux Tribe of South Dakota, Ordinance No. 57, Cultural Resources Protection Act (January 30, 1992).

-The Yaqui People of Sonora and Arizona recently adopted resolutions creating a cross-border "Maaso Kova Committee," consistent with traditional law and custom, and pursued the international repatriation of a sacred object from the Swedish National Museums of World Culture, expressly invoking Articles 11, 12, and 31 of the Declaration.48
+- Criminalize cultural rights violations. - The Cheyenne River Sioux Tribe of South Dakota addressesviolations against cultural rights through a Cultural Resources Protection Act.
+The Act addresses both the protection of cultural resources and penalties for certain violations.47 - Support Indigenous law and institutions to engage in repatriation claims. - The Yaqui People of Sonora and Arizona recently adopted resolutions creating a cross-border "Maaso Kova Committee," consistent with traditional law and custom, and pursued the international repatriation of a sacred object from the Swedish National Museums of World Culture, expressly invoking Articles 11, 12, and 31 of the Declaration.48